geosolutions-it/charts/geoserver/latest/JDBCConfig_readme.md

 kubectl edit configmap/cm-jdbcconfig-enabled
 ```

-4. Patch the geoserver statefulset to mount the "cm-jdbcconfig-init-import" configmap:
+4. Patch the geoserver statefulset to mount the "cm-jdbcconfig-init-import" configmap and replicaCount is set to 1:

 ```sh
 kubectl patch statefulset geoserver --type='json' -p='[